-This is the key text and reference for engineers, researchers and senior students dealing with the analysis and modelling of structures from large civil engineering projects such as dams, to aircraft structures, through to small engineered components.
+This is the key text and reference for engineers, researchers and senior students dealing with the analysis and modelling of structures – from large civil engineering projects such as dams, to aircraft structures, through to small engineered components.
 Covering small and large deformation behaviour of solids and structures, it is an essential book for engineers and mathematicians.
 The new edition is a complete solids and structures text and reference in its own right and forms part of the world-renowned Finite Element Method series by Zienkiewicz and Taylor.
-New material in this edition includes separate coverage of solid continua and structural theories of rods, plates and shells; extended coverage of plasticity (isotropic and anisotropic); node-to-surface and 'mortar' method treatments; problems involving solids and rigid and pseudo-rigid bodies; and multi-scale modelling.

 Practicing engineers, senior students, researchers and in mechanical, automotive, aeronautical and civil engineering.
 Key topic for applied mathematicians and engineering software developers.

 - 9th August 2005

 "It is very difficult to write a book which covers the entire finite element field. ..The authors have made a splendid attempt at a very difficult task.
 The books remain a tremendous bargain...and are an invaluable guide to the entire field of finite elements.
 If you are serious about working on finite elements you cannot do without this book." - Mathematics Today, August 2001 "...the publication of the first edition was an epoch making event...it is written by...the greatest theorist of the subject.
 If you are serious about finite elements, this is a book that you simply cannot afford to be without." - International Journal of Numerical Methods in Engineering. "..the pre-eminent reference work on finite element analysis." - Applied Mechanical Review "...a very good book...presentation is first class...will be of great assistance to all engineers and scientists interested in the method...a very commendable piece of work." - Journal of the British Society for Strain Measurement "The authors have come up with a key text and reference guide for engineers, researchers and senoir students dealing with the analysis and modeling of structures...New material in this edition includes separate coverage of solid continua and structural theories of rods, plates and shells; extended coverage of plasticity (isotropic and anisotropic); node-to-surface and 'mortar' method treatments; problems involving solids and rigid and pseudo-rigid bodies; and multi-scale modeling." - ENR, Aug.
 28, 2006